 The Probos approach

-- We identify the problems and knowledge gaps
+- identification of problems and knowledge gaps

-- We publish the results
+- publication of the results

-- We help stakeholders to apply them
+- helping stakeholders to apply them

-Financially sound forest management
+Commercially sound forest management

 Competence and expertise in forest management

 Over Probos’s 50 years’ existence, we have collected a wealth of knowledge and experience on forest management.
 Through research projects, consultancy, workshops, courses, conferences and publications we are dedicated to expanding and disseminating this competence and expertise further.

 Optimally functioning forests